The Edamame Sundal recipe is a delicious and protein-rich South Indian stir-fry dish made with boiled edamame beans tossed in spices and coconut.

 - Oil: your choice of cooking oil.

-How to Make Edamame Sundal
+How to Make Edamame Bean Sundal

 Then add green chili, curry leaves, and asafoetida.
 Saute for a few seconds.